illandhil/enhancedcombathud-daggerheart/readme.md

 ## TO DO
 Minimal support for Companions and Environments
 Subdivision of Ability panels bsaed on logical grouping.
-Build actually settings menu and provide enabling and disabling some features (Current settings are placeholder)
+Build actual settings menu and provide enabling and disabling some features (Current settings are placeholder)
 Other

 ## Usage